elliohow/fMRI_ROI_Analysis_Tool/docs/index.rst

 Before running fRAT, it is also recommended that the fRAT and project dependency installation is tested.
 Information on how to do this can also be found on the installation instructions page.

-The ``fRAT.py`` or ``fRAT_GUI.py`` files are used to run the non-GUI or GUI versions of fRAT respectively.
-Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml files.
-For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations (for scriping multiple analyses), or the location of the JSON files outputted by the fRAT (for scripting plotting/statistics), e.g. `fRAT.py --brain_loc BRAIN_LOC --json_loc JSON_LOC`, however using flags to script statistical map creation is not currently possible.
-Help text for available flags can be accessed with the command: `fRAT.py --help`.
-To learn the procedure of how to run an ROI analysis, follow this :doc:`tutorial </tutorials/Basic-ROI-analysis>`.
+To learn how to run an ROI analysis, follow this :doc:`tutorial </tutorials/Basic-ROI-analysis>`.

 .. note::
     If using a virtual environment, the virtual environment must be activated whenever running fRAT.